phuongngo2904/Senior_Project/README.md

 sudo apt dist-upgrade
 sudo apt clean
 ```
-* Upgrade pip (>19.0), setuptools (≥41.0.0) and install Tensorflow 2 dependencies.
+* Upgrade pip (>19.0), setuptools (≥41.0.0) and install Tensorflow 2 dependencies.<br />
-If you use virtual environtment, in the cmd line 'pip3 install -U --user six wheel mock'
+If you use virtual environtment, in the cmd line 'pip3 install -U --user six wheel mock'<br />
 you can ignore the '--user'.
-You can run this cmd line instead: 'pip3 install -U six wheel mock'
+You can run this cmd line instead: 'pip3 install -U six wheel mock'<br />
 ```
 sudo pip install --upgrade pip sudo pip3 install --upgrade setuptools